history-lab/archiving-digital-records/03-pdfa.md

     * currently developing technical specification for PDF Mail
 * Learn More [here](https://pdfa.org/presentation/email-archiving-in-pdf/)
 ---
+# PDF/UA (Universal Accessibility)
+* PDF standard for documents that can used by people with disabilities.
+* Requires specific tags and metadata to provide structural information
+* [Implies conformance](https://www.loc.gov/preservation/digital/formats/fdd/fdd000350.shtml) with PDF/A-2a
+---

 # References
 * [Library of Congress: PDF/A](https://www.loc.gov/preservation/digital/formats/fdd/fdd000318.shtml)
 * [PDF/A in a Nutshell](https://pdfa.org/resource/pdfa-in-a-nutshell-2-0/)